 Advanced Suture Clinic - Dr. Leonard and Dr. Blumstein teach more techniques how to suture

 Improvisational Medicine - Dr. McGinnis shows students how to use what they have at their disposal to make splints and other temporary makeshift devices

 Simulator Lab - How to run a code and treat Emergencies as they develop

 Cadaver Lab - Learn how to do procedures like chest tubes

 If you are interested in shadowing in the Emergency Department, please contact Tracie Goldsmith, clerkship coordinator, at 716-4648.

-For third year medical students, if you would like to get a from the department of Emergency Medicine for advice about getting into an EM residency contact Dr. Kim Askew, Undergraduate Medical Education Director.
+For third year medical students, if you would like to get a from the department of Emergency Medicine for advice about getting into an EM residency contact Dr. Will Alley, Undergraduate Medical Education Director.